-man desired_command print the UNIX manual page for desired_command, if it exists print names of UNIX commands followed by 1-line descriptions for commands whose 1-line descriptions contain string directory-related commands:
+man desired_command print the UNIX manual page for desired_command , if it exists apropos string print names of UNIX commands followed by 1-line descriptions for commands whose 1-line descriptions contain string directory-related commands:

-cd change directory; make the home directory the current working directory cd directory_name change the current working directory to directory_name • a nickname for the current directory a nickname for the parent of the current directory ~username a nickname for username 's current directory ~ a nickname for the current user's home directory pwd give the name of the current (present) working directory mkdir directory_name make a new directory named directory_name within/under the current working directory rmdir directory_name remove the directory directory_name within/under the current working directory; note that it must be empty for this to work ls list the contents of the current working directory ls -l in "long" format, including file permissions ls -ld including permissions and information for subdirectories instead of their contents 1s directory_name list the contents of the directory directory_name chmod 700 directory_name protect the directory directory_name so that only you can read, write, or execute its contents.
-This should be used for homework and project directories.
+cd change directory; make the home directory the current working directory cd directory_name change the current working directory to directory_name • a nickname for the current directory a nickname for the parent of the current directory ~username a nickname for username 's current directory ~ a nickname for the current user's home directory pwd give the name of the current (present) working directory mkdir directory_name make a new directory named directory_name within/under the current working directory rmdir directory_name remove the directory directory_name within/under the current working directory; note that it must be empty for this to work ls list the contents of the current working directory ls -a including the so-called "invisible" files (those whose names begin with a period (.)) ls -1 in "long" format, including file permissions ls -ld including permissions and information for subdirectories instead of their contents ls directory_name list the contents of the directory directory_name chmod 700 directory_name protect the directory directory_name so that only you can read, write, or execute its contents.
+This should be used for homework directories.